ros2/ros2_documentation/source/Contributing/Developer-Guide.rst

     * It is acceptable to remove sections for which there is no clear agreement
     * The debatable parts of the design can be resubmitted as a separate task in the future
-    * If removing the debatable parts is not an option, work directly with OSRF engineers to reach an agreement
+    * If removing the debatable parts is not an option, work directly with package owners to reach an agreement

 * Once consensus is reached: